WDVE

 WDVE's former studios next to Interstate 376 in Green Tree.
 The station moved to Bridgeville in 2021, but the WDVE sign remained on the building until 2025.

-WDVE (102.5 FM) is a classic rock music-formatted radio station in Pittsburgh, Pennsylvania, United States at 102.5 MHz.
+WDVE (102.5 FM) is a classic rock music-formatted radio station in Pittsburgh, Pennsylvania, at 102.5 MHz.
 It is often referred to by Pittsburghers as simply "DVE".
 Its studios and offices are located on Abele Rd. in Bridgeville next to I-79, along with its sister stations.
 Its transmitter is located on Pittsburgh's North Side.
 Since 2006, the station has been the highest-rated radio station in the Pittsburgh market, surpassing longtime market leader KDKA.
 The station is currently owned by iHeartMedia, and (along with WBGG) serves as the flagship radio station of the Pittsburgh Steelers radio network.

 WDVE is designated a superpower station by the Federal Communications Commission.
 The station's effective radiated power of 55,000 watts exceeds the maximum limit set by the FCC for a Class B FM radio station.

 WDVE uses HD Radio and broadcasts a sports format on its HD2 subchannel branded as Steelers Nation Radio.